Fourie du Preez: International career

-Du Preez gained his first experience of international competition at junior level, representing South Africa at an Under-19 level before progressing to the Under-21 side.
-He was part of the South African squad that won the 2002 IRB Under-21 Rugby World Championship.
+Du Preez played junior international rugby for South Africa at Under-19 and Under-21 level.
+He was part of the South African squad that won the 2002 IRB Under-21 World Championship on home soil.

-Du Preez made his Test debut for South Africa on 12 June 2004 against Ireland in Bloemfontein.
+Du Preez made his Test debut for South Africa on 12 June 2004 against Ireland in Bloemfontein, a 31–17 win.
 He scored his first Test try later that year against New Zealand in Christchurch.

-He played a central role in South Africa’s victorious 2004 Tri Nations campaign, appearing in all of South Africa’s matches during their unbeaten run to the title.
+He played a central role in South Africa's 2004 Tri Nations campaign, appearing throughout an unbeaten run to the title.

-Du Preez was widely regarded as one of the standout players of the 2007 Rugby World Cup, which South Africa won.
-He delivered a defining performance in the pool match against England, creating three tries and being named Man of the Match in a 36–0 victory.
-He scored a try in the semi-final win over Argentina and started in the final as South Africa defeated England to claim their second World Cup title.
+Du Preez was among the standout players of the 2007 Rugby World Cup, which South Africa won.
+He created the tries and was named man of the match in a 36–0 pool win over England.
+He scored the opening try in the 37–13 semi-final win over Argentina and started at scrum-half as South Africa beat England 15–6 in the final to claim their second world title.

-He was again a major contributor during South Africa’s 2009 Tri Nations triumph, appearing in all six matches as the Springboks lost only once and defeated New Zealand in all three Tests between the sides.
+He was again a major contributor during South Africa's 2009 Tri Nations title, appearing in all six matches as the Springboks lost only once and beat New Zealand in all three Tests between the sides.

-Du Preez played at the 2011 Rugby World Cup, featuring in pool-stage wins over Wales, Fiji, Namibia and Samoa, before South Africa were eliminated by Australia in the quarter-finals.
-After signing in Japan in late 2011, his Test appearances became less frequent not appearing in 2012, though he returned in 2013 following shoulder surgery.
+Du Preez started at scrum-half in South Africa's 2011 Rugby World Cup pool wins over Wales, Fiji and Samoa, and was named among the replacements for the win over Namibia, before South Africa were eliminated 11–9 by Australia in the quarter-finals.
+After moving to Suntory Sungoliath in late 2011, he played no Tests for South Africa in 2012, before returning to the Springbok squad in 2013.

-Du Preez was selected again for the 2015 Rugby World Cup.
-Following the injury withdrawal of captain Jean de Villiers, he assumed an on-field leadership role for the remainder of the tournament.
-He scored the decisive try in the quarter-final victory over Wales, sending South Africa into the semi-finals, where they were narrowly beaten by New Zealand.
-The match was his final Test appearance.
+Du Preez was recalled for the 2015 Rugby World Cup.
+After captain Jean de Villiers broke his jaw against Samoa, Du Preez was named the 56th man to captain South Africa, leading the side from the pool match against Scotland onward.
+He scored the decisive try in the quarter-final win over Wales, a 75th-minute score from a scrum move that sent South Africa into the semi-finals, where they lost 18–20 to New Zealand.
+The semi-final was his final Test.

 Across his international career, Du Preez won 76 caps for South Africa and scored 16 Test tries.
+He retired in March 2016, on his 34th birthday.